Anthony Lurling

-Anthonius Petrus Lurling (born 22 April 1977), simply known as Anthony Lurling (/nl/), is a Dutch former footballer who played as an attacking midfielder.
+Anthonius Petrus Lurling (born 22 April 1977), simply known as Anthony Lurling (/nl/), is a Dutch former professional footballer who played as an attacking midfielder.

 Lurling played for high level clubs like Feyenoord, NAC Breda and 1.
 FC Köln.
 For the Jong Oranje team he earned eight caps between 1997 and 2000.

+He is the grandson of late footballer Piet van Overbeek.